followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxScheduler/5 Default Appointment Template/startDateTimeZone.md

 ===========================================================================

 <!--shortDescription-->
 Specifies the timezone of the appointment start date.
+Applies only if [timeZone](/Documentation/ApiReference/UI_Widgets/dxScheduler/Configuration/#timeZone) is *not* specified.
 <!--/shortDescription-->

 <!--fullDescription-->